lbo142962/m183_lb2_lernkontrolle/README.md

 7. Run the command "npm install" in that directory
 8. Run the command "npm start" in that directory -> this opens a browser with a web app
 9. If not directly redirected to login, click on button "Sign in using Popup"
-10. Sign in with the following credentials:
+10. Sign in with the following credentials: Username: "stfs@045f1.onmicrosoft.com" Password: "bftUlMU3"
 11. You cannot currently create a new Note in the app due to software design errors.
 See the next chapter to test injection

 Injection: